Montaigu Tournament

 The Montaigu Tournament (Tournoi de Montaigu) is an international association football competition that is contested by under-16 national teams and clubs.
 The tournament is also known as Mondial Minimes.

 The games are held in stadiums located in the Vendée department of France.
 The final is played at the Stade Maxime Bossis in Montaigu.

 History

-The tournament was founded in 1973 by Dutchman, André Van Den Brink who was the president of FC Montaigu, a French amateur football team.
+The tournament was founded in 1973 by André Van Den Brink, who at the time was the president of FC Montaigu, a French amateur football team.

 Famous players

-Future famous international players joined Montaigu Tournament, such as:
+Future famous international players joined the Montaigu Tournament, such as: